DC Discharge Gridded Ion Thruster

 GIT Diagram

 At the time, the study of electric propulsion had high barriers to entry at the undergraduate level, including expertise and funding.
-The goal of the RHEPG DC GIT was to document and share the process by which a fully-undergraduate group can develop and test a DC GIT system to lower these barriers for future groups.
+The goal of the RHEPG DC GIT was to document and share the process by which a fully-undergraduate group could develop and test a DC GIT system to lower these barriers for future groups.

-In practice, this project was an exercise in translating academic works into actionable engineering challenges, and then solving those challenges.
 A major source used was Fundamentals of Electric Propulsion: Ion and Hall Thrusters by Dr. Dan Goebel and Dr. Ira Katz.
-Note that this type of ion thruster can only operate in vacuum environments.

 1.1 Theory